krathalan/apparmor-profiles/README.md

 You may need to edit the profile to allow `irssi` to access your configuration files, if they are symlinks to somewhere other than inside `~/.irssi/`.

 ### KeepassXC ⚠️
 This profile assumes you keep your database file in `~/{D,d}ocuments/`.
 If you do not, edit the file to where you store your database.
 KeepassXC does not need access to your whole home directory.
-Please keep isolated backups of your database files.

 ### Lollypop ⚠️
 This profile assumes you keep your music in `~/{M,m}usic`.
 If you do not, edit the file to where you store your database.
 Lollypop does not need access to your whole home directory.